Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Introduction

-Transfer learning (TL)~\cite{Zhuang2021} offers a promising direction to reduce or eliminate calibration by leveraging auxiliary data from additional subjects.
-While classic TL assumes an offline transductive setting, test-time adaptation (TTA)~\cite{Liang2025, Wang2024TTA} supports a more practical online setting where models adapt sequentially to streaming test data.
-TTA is particularly well-suited for real-time applications, enabling better decoding algorithms for plug-and-play BCIs that are calibration-free.
+Transfer learning (TL)~\cite{Zhuang2021} can reduce or eliminate calibration by leveraging auxiliary data from additional subjects.
+While classic TL assumes an offline transductive setting, test-time adaptation (TTA)~\cite{Liang2025, Wang2024TTA} supports a more practical online setting in which the model adapts sequentially to streaming test data, making it well-suited to real-time, calibration-free, plug-and-play BCIs.

-Although recent TTA methods enable plug-and-play EEG decoding with promising accuracy~\cite{Li2024T-TIME}, their real-world applicability remains limited.
-Challenges include the computational cost of backpropagation, the need for white-box access to model parameters, susceptibility to noise, and limitations to classification tasks.
-As illustrated in Fig.~\ref{fig:issues}, these constraints suggest the urgent need for backpropagation-free, privacy-preserving, noise-robust, and task-agnostic TTA approaches.
+The mechanism that makes recent TTA methods accurate also keeps them off real devices.
+Almost all adapt by backpropagating a loss to update model parameters~\cite{Li2024T-TIME}, and this single choice raises four coupled obstacles, illustrated in Fig.~\ref{fig:issues}.
+First, gradient updates are costly and often infeasible on the low-power, memory-limited processors of edge BCIs, especially once the model is quantized.
+Second, updating weights requires white-box access to the model, which exposes it and precludes black-box, privacy-preserving deployment.
+Third, the update follows whatever test samples arrive, so frequent EEG artifacts can steer it into negative transfer.
+Fourth, its objectives, such as entropy or class-probability sharpening, are defined for classification and do not extend to regression tasks such as drowsiness estimation.
+These obstacles motivate a TTA approach that is backpropagation-free, privacy-preserving, noise-robust, and task-agnostic.

-This paper introduces a Backpropagation-Free Transformation (BFT) approach for online TTA in EEG-based BCIs, particularly under deployment scenarios with constrained computational resources.
-BFT applies sample-wise transformations to each test sample and aggregates predictions across these variants to implicitly reduce inference uncertainty.
-To further differentiate across the representations of transformations, a learning-to-rank module prioritizes the more reliable transformations for inference aggregation.
-By relying solely on forward propagation, BFT achieves lightweight adaptation.
-Extensive experiments on three MI classification and two driver-drowsiness regression EEG datasets demonstrate that BFT is much more practical than current TTA approaches.
+This paper introduces Backpropagation-Free Transformations (BFT), a TTA approach for online EEG deployment under constrained computational resources.
+BFT applies multiple sample-wise transformations to each test trial and aggregates their predictions to implicitly reduce inference uncertainty, using only forward passes and without updating any model parameter.
+To exploit the transformations selectively, a learning-to-rank module trained on source data estimates the reliability of each transformed prediction, so that more reliable transformations contribute more to the aggregated output.
+The same reliability-aware aggregation serves both classification and regression.
+Extensive experiments on three motor-imagery classification and two driver-drowsiness regression EEG datasets demonstrate that BFT is more practical than existing TTA approaches for lightweight, plug-and-play BCIs.